 In contrast, \citet{sharma_vision_2024} and \citet{huh_platonic_2024} more immediately assess the visual nature of LLMs and highlight a non-trivial degree of visual understanding and cross-modal alignment.
-These works do this by compiling proxy tasks or measures such as generating code to represent visual concepts \citep{sharma_vision_2024} or correlating visual with language-based representations \citep{huh_platonic_2024}.
-However, the reliance on highly constrained and synthetic tasks with limited practical significance fails to gauge the aptitude of LLMs when deployed in more realistic settings.
+These works compile proxy tasks such as generating code to represent real-world concepts \citep{sharma_vision_2024} or correlating vision and language features \citep{huh_platonic_2024}.
+However, reliance on highly constrained and synthetic tasks with limited practical significance fails to gauge the aptitude of LLMs in more realistic settings.

-To this end, we propose the \benchmarkname{} (\benchmarkappreviation{}), a novel benchmark that directly measures performance on the downstream task of zero-shot open-vocabulary image classification, as popularised by CLIP~\citep{radford_learning_2021}.
-This enables us to quantify the visual understanding of language models and their ability to encode text for vision-centric tasks.
-To prevent concept leakage during the training stage -- a significant factor underlying the robust ``zero-shot'' performance of many VLMs \citep{fang_data_2022, udandarao_no_2024, parashar_neglected_2024} -- we revert to the traditional notion of zero-shot learning (ZSL) where seen and unseen concepts can be strictly delineated and are disjoint (cf. \citep{lampert_learning_2009}).
-With the advent of VLMs like CLIP \citep{radford_learning_2021}, these formerly strict assumptions have been watered down in favor of scaling to large volumes of web data that likely contain most but the rarest entities and objects.
-Consequently, by enforcing a clear training and evaluation protocol, we can accurately assess the \textit{true} generalization capabilities facilitated by the language embeddings.